herrhotzenplotz/gcli/HACKING.md

 ## Subcommands

-Subcommand implementations are found in seperate C files in the `src/cmd` subdirectory.
+Subcommand implementations are found in separate C files in the `src/cmd` subdirectory.

 When parsing command line options please use `getopt_long`.
 Do not